 Bulgaria generally taxes self-employed freelance income through the personal income tax system, with advance tax payments during the year and an annual tax return after year end.
 The NRA's English guidance on advance income tax says the tax is 10% of taxable income, reduced by social insurance contributions that the self-employed person must make at their own expense.

 The Ministry of Economy guide says a self-insured person receiving income from another economic activity, including free profession income, determines advance tax for each quarter except the last one, submits a declaration for due taxes, and pays by the end of the month following the quarter: April 30, July 31, and October 31.
-It also says self-insured persons who receive income from their activity file an annual tax declaration under Article 50 of the Personal Income Tax Act between January 10 and April 30 of the following year.
+It also says self-insured persons who receive income from their activity file an annual tax declaration under Article 50 of the Personal Income Tax Act, Bulgaria's individual income-tax law, between January 10 and April 30 of the following year.

 Social security is separate from income tax.
 The Ministry of Economy says self-insured persons are natural persons required to make insurance contributions for their own account, including freelancers and people exercising craft activity.
 It also says the start, suspension, termination, or renewal of self-insured activity must be declared to the NRA within 7 days.
-Current contribution rates, minimum income, maximum income, and benefit choices change, so verify the year's figures with the NRA or an accountant before calculating payments.
+Current contribution rates, minimum insurance income, maximum insurance income, and benefit choices change; the NRA's social-insurance pages list current bases and deadlines, so verify the year's figures with the NRA or an accountant before calculating payments.

 If you live in Bulgaria and work for overseas clients, Bulgaria may tax you as a Bulgarian tax resident, while the client country may have withholding, platform reporting, or source-country rules.
 The answer depends on tax residence, where work is performed, whether you use an individual or company setup, the client's country, and any treaty relief.
 Keep contracts, invoices, platform statements, bank records, exchange-rate evidence, and foreign tax certificates where relevant.